Calzones on the Grill

 I filled them up with caramelized onions, red peppers, minced garlic, and chopped artichokes.

 Feel free to put anything you want in the calzone, like bacon, sauce, olive oil, cheese, goat cheese, more bacon, etc. You could even add some pesto sauce for an extra authentic Italian flavor.
-See this article to learn the official recipe of the world pesto champions!

 You’ll notice that I opted to omit the sauce and cheese for the filling.